GluuFederation/docs-casa-prod/docs/source/quick-start.md

 ### Check out available plugins

-Browse our [catalog of plugins](https://casa.gluu.org/plugins) to add features and expand Casa!
+Browse our [catalog of plugins](https://casa.gluu.org/plugins) to add features and expand Casa!.